aljazfarkas/sipv-projekt/README.md

 # FatNoMoreInator

-A simple clone of MyFitnesPal for managing food and food intake, made with ExpressJS.
+A simple clone of MyFitnesPal for managing food and food intake, made with NodeJS.

 Koraki za setup: